DeRozan has near triple-double, Spurs beat Lakers 110-106

 Lakers: James grasped his lower back and tried to exit the game early in the second quarter, but the Lakers played on and so did he.
 James remained in the game and was fine after some initial discomfort. … Los Angeles entered the game second in the league in fastbreak points at 17.5 points per game and finished with 17 against the Spurs. … The Lakers had a large contingent of fans that drowned out the Spurs’ support for much of the game. … Los Angeles had won two straight games in San Antonio.

-Spurs: Aldridge has 16,971 points to move past Celtics great Bob Cousy for 93rd in league history. … The Spurs made only three 3-pointers, a season low.
+Spurs: Popovich joined Don Nelson, Lenny Wilkens, Jerry Sloan and Pat Riley as the only coaches with 1,200 career wins. .
+DeRozan has scored 136 points in his first five games with the Spurs, surpassing the franchise record of 115 points set by David Robinson in his rookie season. .
+Aldridge has 16,971 points to move past Celtics great Bob Cousy for 93rd in league history. … The Spurs made only three 3-pointers, a season low.
 Their previous season low was six against Indiana on Oct.
 24.

 UP NEXT